-The Trauma Center at Sinai Hospital is one of four Level II Trauma Centers in the state of Maryland.
-A Level II Center is defined as a center able to initiate definitive care for all injured patients.
-Key elements of a Level II Center include 24-hour immediate coverage by trauma surgeons, as well as coverage by the specialties of orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology and critical care.
-The Level II Trauma Center is committed to being a leader within the region not only in the provision of patient care but also in trauma prevention and continuing education of the trauma team members.
-It is also dedicated to continued improvement in trauma care through a comprehensive quality assessment program
+The Trauma Center at Sinai Hospital is one of four Level II trauma centers in Maryland.
+A Level II center is defined as a center able to initiate definitive care for all injured patients.
+Key elements of a Level II center include 24-hour immediate coverage by trauma surgeons, as well as coverage by the specialties of orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology and critical care.
+Sinai Hospital's Level II Trauma Center is committed to being a regional leader not just in the provision of patient care but also in trauma prevention and continuing education of the trauma team members.
+It also is dedicated to continued improvement in trauma care through a comprehensive quality assessment program.

-Sinai's Neurosurgery program is committed to excellence in the diagnosis of patients with injury to the brain, spine and peripheral nerves.
-Sinai offers state-of-the-art neurosurgical suites with a dedicated operating roomteam.
+Sinai Hospital's Neurosurgery Program is committed to excellence in the diagnosis of patients with injury to the brain, spine and peripheral nerves.
+Sinai Hospital offers state-of-the-art neurosurgical suites with a dedicated operating room team.

 The Orthopedic Surgery team is immediately available for orthopedic trauma surgery, complex fracture fixation and implementation of external fixators.
-Sinai is home to the internationally renowned Rubin Institute for Advanced Orthopedics and the Spine Center, with the most orthopedic admissions per year in the state of Maryland.
+Sinai Hospital is home to the internationally renowned Rubin Institute for Advanced Orthopedics and the Spine Center, which has some of the highest orthopedic admissions per year in the state of Maryland.

 Division of Trauma